Westminster College, Oxford

 Westminster College, originally the Westminster Training College, was a teacher training college and college of higher education in England.
 The college was founded in London in 1851 as a training institute for teachers for Wesleyan Methodist schools, but moved to Oxford in 1959.

+From 1959 to 1981, and again from 1993 to 2000, it offered a BEd degree from the University of Oxford.
+Although its students were not taught by Oxford University staff, their examination papers and dissertations were marked by Oxford University, and their degree certificates were those of Oxford University in toto, and their graduation ceremonies were presided over by Oxford University's vice-chancellor in the Sheldonian Theatre with slight modifications because they were not matriculated members of Oxford University.

-Before the move, it was part of the London Institute for Education.
-From 1959 to 1981, its qualifications were awarded by Oxford University.
-From 1981 to 1992, its qualifications were awarded by the CNAA.
-After 1992, its courses were validated by Oxford University again.
-In 2000, financial pressures caused the college to close.
-The Methodist Church subsequently leased the college's site at Harcourt Hill to Oxford Brookes University and it became the home of that university's Westminster Institute of Education.
+In 2000, insufficient funds caused the college to close.
+The Methodist Church subsequently leased its Oxford site at Harcourt Hill to Oxford Brookes University, who named it their Westminster Institute of Education.